baaam24/gellrich_scripts/README.md

 # gellrich_scripts
-Useful scripts for computations
+Useful scripts for computations.

+Use at own risk.

+Feel free to check the **** out of them and report errors, criticism and suggestions to Tizian and Max

 For getting the scripts to work on the different clusters please read INTRODUCTION.pdf

 Overview:

-Use the flag -h after the scripts to show the help file.
+Use the flag -h to show the help file.

 1) input:
 Create standard Input files for Gaussian16 or ORCA from .out or .xyz files